Mjaraespejo/Codes_CellFateSpecification/README.md

 - To visualise the expression of blastomere specific genes using clustering methods at both 4- and 8- cell stages
 - To visualise the expression of blastomere specific genes using clustering methods acroos multiple developmental time-points
 - To summarise and visualise specific genes average expressiona across embryogenesis
 - To analyse MEME suite motif enrichment output.
-This part aimed to summarise the location ot known and unknown RNA-binding sites within blastomer-specific 3UTR
+This part aimed to summarise the location ot known and unknown RNA-binding sites within blastomere-specific 3UTR

 Please email *alexjapes@gmail.com* if there is any problem, thanks!
 (Manuel)